mokarakaya/machine-learning-and-python-notes/machine_learning/ml-design/questions/008-number-of-days-to-be-sold-out.md

 - RMSE.
 - Robustness: Check if minor changes affect the model performance.
 # Deploy and monitor the model
+- Define the problem:
+  - We want measure if the new model increases the CTR, conversion or bookings.
-- a/b testing:
+- Key metrics:
   - We check if group b clicks the search results more.
   - We check if group b books more.
-- X % of the users included in group B.
+  - North Star: Check if the changes does not impact revenue negatively.
+  - Guardrail: Check if the changes does not impact number of search.
+  - Secondary: Average time spent in a hotel page.
+- Randomization:
+  - We add users who run a search on the website randomly to a group.
+- Formulate hypotheses:
+  - Null: Users in group B don't book more than the other group.
+- Select a statistical test:
+  - We pick Z-test as:
+    - We compare means to a known population mean
+    - We know std
+    - Sample size is large
+- Conduct power analysis:
+  - Effect size: we expect to see 1% change in booking.
+  - Power: Probability of detecting a true effect (80%)
+  - Significance level (alpha): the probability of detecting  false positive (0.05)
+- Analyse test results:
   - We calculate Z score by using the conversion rates in two groups standard error.
   - `Z score =  (conversion B - conversion A) / Standard Error`
   - `Standard Error = p * (1-p) (1/na + 1/nb)`
   - `p = total conversion`
   - `na: number of visitors in group A`
   - Check Z-score Confidence table by using the Z score for the confidence interval.
   - Positively high Z-scores more confidence to positive impact.
   - Negatively high Z-scores more confidence to negative impact.
   - Close to zero means no impact.
+- Evaluate and make recommendations:
+  - Decide if we want to release the change based on:

-- Determine sample size.
+  - p-value
+  - other metrics e.g. north star and guardrail.

 # Wrap up